 It might feel like there is a steep learning curve when it comes to minimalist shoes, but if you stick with it you’ll be rewarded with strength from the ground up (read my Barefoot Journey here).
 Maybe you won’t be able to jump in feet first, but getting to know the ins and outs of of the barefoot world will go a long way to help you on your path.

 Are you interested in learning more about barefoot shoes?
-I have a collection of Barefoot Resources, a guide to the MOST AFFORDABLE options, and tons of shoe lists and reviews.
+Check out the Ultimate Barefoot Shoes FAQ for the answers!
+A few other resources you’ll find here are a guide to the MOST AFFORDABLE options and tons of shoe lists and reviews.
 Check them all out and then let me know if you still have questions!